 Visiting Ypres and the Salient - Belgian Flanders

-November the 11th 2018 marked the centenary of the end of the fighting on the battlefields of the Western Front.
-The World War One Battlefields website has been on the web since 2004, providing practical information for those planning to visit the battlefields – see pages on Visiting the Somme and Visiting Ypres.
+This website provides an online guide to areas of the Western Front as they are today, with historical information and photographs alongside modern photos of each area.
+We provide practical information – see pages on Visiting the Somme and Visiting Ypres.
 There is information on how to best reach the battlefields and where to stay.
+For those with limited time, there is a page listing Five must-see Somme sites – useful if you have only one day to spend in the area.
 Helping you to make the most of your battlefield visit is the main purpose of this website.

-There are individual pages on what to see in the two main areas of interest on the Western Front, Ypres/Flanders and the Somme.
-For Flanders, these include Tyne Cot, the Menin Gate in Ypres and Passchendaele, whilst in the Somme there are pages on the Thiepval Memorial, the Newfoundland Memorial Park and Beaumont Hamel, among many others.
-There is also a new page listing five must see Somme sites – useful if you have only one day to spend in the area.
+There are many more pages on what to see in the two main areas of interest on the Western Front, Ypres/Flanders and the Somme.
+For Flanders, these include Tyne Cot, the Menin Gate in Ypres and Passchendaele, whilst in the Somme, there are pages on the Thiepval Memorial, the Newfoundland Memorial Park and Beaumont Hamel, among others.

 The most recent site update is a page covering Fromelles, a site with links to the Australians, and the most recent war cemetery created by the Commonwealth War Graves Commission.
 Another new page covers Villers-Brettonneux, in the Somme area and again associated particularly with the Australians.
 Other recent updates are to the Bayernwald page (with information added on Croonaert Chapel Cemetery) and to the Plugstreet page.